Kazi Shahrukh Omar

 CS PhD student @ University of Illinois Chicago.

 My research leverages skills in visualization & visual analytics, big data analysis, and applied machine learning.
-Specifically, I focus on utilizing these skills within urban planning and health informatics, aiming to enhance the ability of domain experts to efficiently analyze large-scale data and uncover complex patterns through advanced visual analytics systems.
+Specifically, I focus on utilizing these skills within diverse domains like urban planning and healthcare, aiming to enhance the ability of domain experts to efficiently analyze large-scale data and uncover complex patterns through advanced visual analytics systems.
 My work also involves open-sourcing projects to foster further research in these areas, that include: (1) VIGMA, a comprehensive system for gait data processing, analysis, and visualization, and (2) Deep Umbra, an accumulated shadow computation technique along with visual analytics system and shadow dataset for over 100 cities.

 Outside of my academic work, I enjoy playing guitar, listening to music, and a little bit of reading.
-I also love watching series and movies, as well as traveling, although I've had fewer opportunities to travel lately.
-Recently, I've developed a growing interest in board games.
+Recently, I've developed a growing interest in board games and anime.

 News